-It is unlawful and shall be a misdemeanor for any person to willfully resist, delay, or obstruct any Animal Services Officer in the discharge or attempt to discharge any duty of his or her office.
+It is unlawful and shall be a misdemeanor for any person to willfully resist, delay, or obstruct an Animal Control Officer in the discharge or attempt to discharge any duty of his or her office.

 8.01.120 Use of equipment to impound and firearms authorized.